MaheshMannava/Pinata-py-frame-FDK/README.md

 ## Repo Information:
 Go to https://pinata.cloud to create a free account to set your GATEWAY_URL, FOLDER_CID, and PINATA_JWT.
-I used Railway (https://railway.app/) my web server services, they also have a free trial for 30 days.
+I used Railway (https://railway.app/) my web server services.

 ## Steps:
 1. Set your variables, recommend putting them into a text doc.